ansible-collections/kubernetes.core/docs/kubernetes.core.helm_registry_auth_module.rst

                 </td>
                 <td>always</td>
                 <td>
-                            <div>Full `helm` command stderr, in case you want to display it or examine the event log.
+                            <div>Full <code>helm</code> command stderr, in case you want to display it or examine the event log.
 Please be note that helm binnary may print messages to stderr even if the command is successful.</div>
                     <br/>
                         <div style="font-size: smaller"><b>Sample:</b></div>
                         <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">Login Succeeded\n</div>